Supply Chain Management

 The code of conduct for suppliers is based on internationally recognized human rights and formulates corresponding expectations of all suppliers.

 The values and expectations set out in our code of conduct are communicated to all suppliers also via our general terms and conditions of purchase.
-Evonik holds regular Supplier Days to brief relevant suppliers about the company’s values and commitments.
 We are aware that actively involving those people who are (potentially) affected by human rights breaches, such as those who work in the supply chains, is a key component of human rights due diligence processes.
 Our aspiration going forward is to establish a structured dialogue process with the people who are (potentially) affected, related groups, and their representatives in order to give adequate consideration to their interests in our decision making as well as when defining and monitoring relevant targets and actions.
-We will roll out this process in 2025 as part of our human rights and environmental risk analyses.

 We apply the same care to evaluating existing supplier relationships.
-Alongside the annual evaluation of all major supplier relationships, a detailed review of strategic suppliers is undertaken.
-Based on the findings, specific improvement measures are initiated as required (see chart “Audit escalation process").
-To minimize risks in connection with our management of contractors, we obtain and evaluate evidence and self-assessments on compliance with the relevant German legislation (the German Minimum Wage Act, the German Employee Secondment Act, and the German Ordinance on Craftsmen).
+To minimize risks in connection with our management of contractors, we request and evaluate from existing suppliers evidence and self-assessments on compliance with the relevant German legislation (the German Minimum Wage Act, the German Employee Secondment Act, and the German Ordinance on Craftsmen).

 SUPPLIER VALIDATION AND EVALUATION